freeCodeCamp/guide/pages/docs/certificates-guide/make-images-mobile-responsive/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Make Images Mobile Responsive"
+title: "Make Images Mobile Responsive"
+parent: "certificates-guide"
 ---

 When using Bootstrap, if you want an image to be responsive, all you have to do is add the class `img-responsive` to it.